 We bill clients for advisory services according to the fee schedule contained in their investment management agreement or other written document.
 As agreed to with our clients, fees are typically payable either: (i) in advance based on the value of assets under management at the beginning of the month, quarter, year, or other period; or (ii) in arrears based on the value of assets under management at the end of any such period.
 Fees are generally calculated using average asset values during the billing period at agreed upon intervals.
 Clients may choose to have the calculation of their fees be based upon their custodian's or MacKay Shields' valuation of their assets.
 Generally, we may make adjustments in the fee calculation in the event of significant withdrawals from, or deposits into, a client's account during a calculation period, in accordance with our policy then in effect or as otherwise agreed to with a client.
 We generally bill our clients for our advisory services, but clients may elect for MacKay Shields, subject to our client's consent, to instruct the client's custodian to deduct fees from their account.

-With respect to commingled investment vehicles for which MacKay Shields, or its controlled affiliates, serves as General Partner, Managing Member, or similar capacity, we direct the custodians and/or prime brokers to deduct and pay to MacKay Shields our asset-based fees and any performance fees.
+With respect to commingled investment vehicles for which MacKay Shields, or its controlled affiliates, serves as General Partner, Managing Member, or similar capacity, we direct the custodians and/or prime brokers to deduct and pay to MacKay Shields our asset-based fees and any performance fees pursuant to the fee schedule contained in the applicable offering agreement or similar agreement (including fee arrangements with specific investors).